Facebook has a variety of targeting options. Knowing which to choose for specific scenarios can be confusing.

 1) In many cases, we can tell Facebook the specific devices (or device categories) where we want to show our ads.
 We can also tell Facebook where we would like to not show our ads.
 This is the most direct option for controlling placement for those people who are actively using a specific device in the moment that they are shown an ad.

 2) We can also target device owners.
-This allows us to potentially reach someone who owns a specific device, even though they may be seeing our ad while using a different device (such as on a workplace desktop computer).
+This allows us to potentially Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More someone who owns a specific device, even though they may be seeing our ad while using a different device (such as on a workplace desktop computer).

 3) Facebook also provides the option to target people who are interested in specific devices, regardless of the device they may or may not already own or use.
 In many cases, interest audiences may be quite different from ownership audiences.
 Luckily, Facebook has tools available via Audience Overlap that allow us to compare specific device ownership vs. interest.